JaysGitLab/cs-5666-scatt-brandy/SCATT/README.md

 II.
 TO RUN THE GUI BASED APPLICATION
-	A minimal GUI exists, but not enough to warrant creating a standalone executable jar for it yet.
+	The GUI does not currently grade .sb2 files, but a prototype of what it will look like is 	usable.
+Please run the GuiGrader.jar.

 III.
 IMPORTING THE PROJECT TO ECLIPSE